 Beng Mealea Temple

 According to the architectural style, similar to that of Angkor Wat, it was loosely attributed to having been built during the reign of King Suryavarman II in the early 12th century.
-From a new inscription, scholars now attribute the site to the reign of a Buddhist king, Tribhuvanadityavarman (reign 1149 – circa 1180 AD) who succeded Suryavarman II.
+From a new inscription, scholars now attribute the site to the reign of a Buddhist king, Tribhuvanadityavarman (reign 1149 – circa 1180 AD), who succeeded Suryavarman II.

 Site Layout

-From the western entrance terrace to the eastern edge of the baray, it’s just over 3km to give a sense of the staggering scale of the entire complex, if we consider Aymoniers plan of an outer berm that created a citadel enclosing the satellite temples on the western side then that distance expands to near 4km.
-As for the temple proper it is surrounded by a moat, 1025m by 875m, whilst third and outer enclosure of the temple is 181m on the east-west axis by 152m on the north-south axis.
+From the western entrance terrace to the eastern edge of the baray, it’s just over 3km, which gives you a sense of the staggering scale of the entire complex.
+If we consider Aymonier’s plan of an outer berm that created a citadel enclosing the satellite temples on the western side, then that distance expands to nearly 4km.
+As for the temple, it is surrounded by a moat initially, 1025m by 875m, whilst the outer enclosure of the temple proper, as we see in the layout plan below, is 181m on the east-west axis by 152m on the north-south axis.

 Layout: BEFEO 1913

 Inside the outer enclosure are two annex buildings flanking the south causeway and flaking the eastern causeway, a grand cruciform, there are two “library” buildings, inside the second enclosure is almost immediately the first enclosure containing another two library buildings, and the central shrine.
-Today it’s hard to recognize it as the site has not had any major attempts at restoration and a wooden pathway leads the visitor across the ruins and past many of the spectacular artistic highlights.
+Today, it’s hard to recognise it all as the site has not had any major attempts at restoration, which, in a weird way, adds to its charm and mystique.
+A wooden pathway leads visitors across the ruins and past many of the spectacular artistic highlights.

 Gallery 2023